subsoap/chrono/README.md

 ```
 chrono.sync_time()
 ```

+Do not constantly sync time with a remote server.
+Only sync when absolutely necessary such as before allowing time based actions (daily resets / energy regeneration).

 Defold has built in ability to check if Window has gained focus.
 There is also DefWindow if you need multiple window callbacks.